jharlow/cavelog/README.md

 - [ ] search for partners on log
 - [x] cave: no description/location if not present
 - [x] cave: no details if no lon && lat && desc
+- [ ] Missing permissions
+  - [ ] Must be logged in to perform all actions!
 - [ ] general ui cleanup
   - [ ] remove actions section (danger zone for delete edit in detils section)
   - [ ] consistent styling for all edit/new forms